Garden Safety for Kids

 Never use power tools in the wet and discourage children from playing with hoses when there are tools around.
 Likewise, with non-power tools such as secateurs, trowels and hammers, don't leave them lying on the ground when gardening as this is an open invitation to small children.
 At least keep things in a portable box with a handle that you can carry around the garden with you or in the pocket of an apron if you have one.

-Make sure that chemicals such as weed or insect killer are also locked away and that children are not in the vicinity when they are used.
-Ensure that children do not play near sprayed plants either as they may well touch them and transfer some of the chemicals into their mouths or eyes.
-Likewise with paints and wood preservers such as cuprinol.
+Make sure that chemicals, such as weed or insect killer, paints and wood preservers are also locked away, and that children are not in the vicinity when they are used.
+Ensure that children do not play near sprayed plants either, as they may touch them and transfer some of the chemicals into their mouths or eyes.

 Ponds and Water